Sam Pepper: "Fake Hand Ass Pinch Prank"

 In September 2014, Pepper uploaded a controversial video titled "Fake Hand Ass Pinch Prank".
 In the video, Pepper would go up to women and ask for directions before pinching their buttocks.
-Soon after the video was published, many people online (later identified as trolls) claimed to have been sexually harassed by Pepper in the video, which soon gained mainstream media attention.
+Soon after the video was published, many people online claimed to have been sexually harassed by Pepper in the video, which soon gained mainstream media attention.
 Subsequently, the hashtag #ReportSamPepper trended on Twitter, along with many people criticising Pepper's actions.
 Pepper released another video a few days later where women would go behind men and pinch their buttocks.
-On the same day, he published another video explaining that his first prank was a "social experiment" and that the video was "staged and scripted" with actors, the online claims of "participants" having been fake.
+On the same day, he published another video claiming that his first prank was a "social experiment" and that the video was "staged and scripted" with actors, the online claims of "participants" having been fake.
 He went on to say that bringing attention to the issue of sexual harassment was "the focal point of the experiment", with the harassment claims online untrue jokes.
 Pepper removed both of these videos from YouTube shortly after their releases.
 Rival video blogger Laci Green consequently published a video called "Sam Pepper Exposed", addressing the online harassment allegation campaign on Pepper.
 Green also wrote an open letter calling on Pepper to "stop violating women and making them uncomfortable on the street for views".
-The letter received more than 100 thousand signatures.
+The letter received more than 100,000 signatures.

+Also shortly after the original video was published, multiple women came forward and accused Pepper of sexual misconduct, including soliciting nude photographs from a minor, inappropriate sexual contact, and rape.
+No charges were filed, and Pepper was not arrested.